 - 3 Tablespoons unsweetened cocoa powder (Dutch-process may be used)

 - 1/2 teaspoon vanilla extract

 - Preheat oven to 350 degrees Farenheit and line two large baking sheets with parchment paper or silicone baking mats.

-> - In a medium bowl, beat the egg.
-Add the peanut butter, sugar, baking soda, cocoa powder, and vanilla.
-Mix everything together very well, then fold in the walnuts until combined.
+- In a medium bowl, beat the egg.
+Add the peanut butter, Erythritol, baking soda, cocoa powder, and vanilla.
+Mix everything together very well, then if desired, fold in the walnuts until combined.

-> - Scoop the dough, about 1 ounce (2 Tablespoons) each, onto prepared baking sheet.
+- Scoop the dough, about 1 ounce (2 Tablespoons) each, onto prepared baking sheet.
 Place 6-7 cookies onto each baking sheet, leaving space for spreading.
 Gently press down on the dough mounds with the back of a spoon to slightly flatten.

 - Bake for 8 to 10 minutes for chewy, brownie-like cookies and up to 12 minutes for crispy cookies.
 Allow cookies to cool for 10 minutes on baking sheet before transferring to a wire rack to cool completely.